Slovakia is a land of adventurers

 The High Tatars is a year-round destination, and the mountain chalets are the only accommodation option available up in the woods.
 There are no roads for vehicles to tow supplies in the park.
 So, they rely on Sherpas entirely to haul everything literally up and down the mountain even when it snows, rains or in a storm.

-I feel a bit embarrassed to not able to catch up with the Sherpa despite him carrying almost 60 kg more weight than me.
+I feel a bit embarrassed about not being able to catch up with the Sherpa despite him carrying almost 60 kg more weight than me.
 However, hiking is not about mindless competing but enjoying the journey.
 And, that’s what I decide to focus on.

 Reaching the midpoint